hpc/charliecloud/doc/ch-run_desc.rst

     Label for :code:`ch-run` peer group (implies :code:`--join`; default: see below).

+  :code:`-m`, :code:`--mount=DIR`
+    Use :code:`DIR` for the SquashFS mount point, which must already exist.
+If not specified, the default is :code:`/var/tmp/$USER.ch/mnt`, which *will* be created if needed.

   :code:`--no-home`
     By default, your host home directory (i.e., :code:`$HOME`) is bind-mounted at guest :code:`/home/$USER`.
 This is accomplished by mounting a new